younis-ali/mcp-chatbot/README.md

 # MCP Agntic AI for Research Papers

 This project implements a chatbot using the Model Context Protocol (MCP) to search and retrieve information about research papers from arXiv.
-The chatbot allows us to query papers by topic and extract detailed information about specific papers.
+The chatbot allows you to query papers by topic and extract detailed information about specific papers.

 ## Overview